trivago/rumi/README.md

 # rumi

-rumi is a container-based job execution platform.
-It reads and executes job definitions from a `.rumi.yml` file in your project directory.
-The goal is to make job execution more flexible and put the responsibility for configuration in the project maintainers hands.
+rumi is a container based job execution platform.
+It reads and executes jobs that are defined in a `.rumi.yml` file in a project.
+The goal is it to make job execution more flexible and put the responsibility for configuration in projects into the maintainer’s hands.

 ## Syntax
 ### Introduction

-CI jobs are grouped into stages.
-Stages are executed sequentially.
-Jobs in each stage are executed in parallel.

-First failed job aborts and fails the build itself.
+CI jobs are grouped into stages which are executed sequentially.
+The jobs in each stage are executed in parallel.
+A failed job aborts the complete build.

 ### Stages
 ```